synopsis-archive/core/README.md

 ## Branches

-For new branches use the correct prefix:
+For new branches, use the correct prefix:

 * Branches for new features should be called `feature/a-few-words`
 * Branches for bug fixes should be called `bug/a-few-words`